-- Course indicated by (\\) is included in Professional Education GPA ("B" average with no grade lower than a "C-") - A 2.8 Graduation GPA and a 3.0 Professional Education GPA are required for Indiana licensure recommendation. - 32 credit hours of Purdue coursework at the 30000 level or above required for graduation. - Licensure: Elementary Education: K-6 / Reading Concentration
+- Course indicated by () is included in Professional Education GPA ("B" average with no grade lower than a "C-") - Courses indicated by (●) are Content Courses and are included in Graduation GPA - A 2.8 Graduation GPA and a 3.0 Professional Education GPA are required for Indiana licensure recommendation. - 32 credit hours of Purdue coursework at the 30000 level or above required for graduation. - Licensure: Elementary Education: K-6 / Reading Concentration